afet-yonetim-sistemi/ays-android/README.md

-# Basic Dictionary
+# AYS Android Mobil App
-#### A simple Basic App Dictionary build to demonstrate the use of modern android architecture component with MVVM Architecture 🏗
+#### AYS Android Mobil App build to demonstrate the use of modern android architecture component with MVVM Architecture 🏗

-The App is using the [Dictionary Api] to translate word.

 ### Build With 🏗️
 - [Kotlin] - Programming language for Android